Zach Hively

-Zach Hively (born 1985) is a humorist, poet, creative nonfiction author, and publisher.
-His most recent works include the poetry collections Desert Apocrypha, recipient of the 2022 Reading the West Book Award for poetry, and Wild Expectations.
+Zach Hively (born 1985) is an American humorist, poet, creative nonfiction author, and publisher.
+His most recent works include the poetry collections Desert Apocrypha, recipient of the Reading the West Book Award for poetry, Owl Poems, and Wild Expectations.
 He has written the Fool's Gold humor column since 2014, which has run in various alternative publications in the US American West.

 Biography

 Hively was born on September 21, 1985, in Albuquerque, New Mexico.
 His family remained in Albuquerque, where he was raised.
 He attended college at the University of New Mexico, graduating in 2007 with a degree in English-Philosophy.
 He undertook a Fulbright English Teaching Assistantship in Olpe, Germany, after graduation.

 He then attended the graduate program in creative writing at Trinity College Dublin's Oscar Wilde Centre.
 He served as managing editor for the centre's anthology, A Thoroughly Good Blue and graduated with an MPhil in Creative Writing in 2013.

 Hively then relocated to Durango, Colorado, where he began writing for the Durango Telegraph as a recurring columnist and reporter.
 He also contributed to Edible Southwest Colorado, Four Corners Free Press, and Durango Magazine.